swcarpentry/git-novice/index.md

     the version control system automatically notifies users whenever there's a conflict between one person's work and another's.

-Team environments are not the only environments to benefit from using a version control system; lone researchers also equally benefit.
-All researchers, whether solo or as part of a team, will be working with at least two people: oneself and oneself 9 months from now.
-Keeping a record of what was changed, when, and why is very useful if the researcher ever needs to come back to the project later on.
+Teams are not the only ones to benefit from version control: lone researchers can benefit immensely.
+Keeping a record of what was changed, when, and why is extremely useful for all researchers if they ever need to come back to the project later on (e.g., a year later, when memory has faded).

 Version control is the lab notebook of the digital world: it's what professionals use to keep track of what they've done and to collaborate with other people.
 Every large software development project relies on it, and most programmers use it for their small jobs as well.
-And it isn't just for software: books (like this one), papers, small data sets, and anything that changes over time or needs to be shared can and should be stored in a version control system.
+And it isn't just for software: books, papers, small data sets, and anything that changes over time or needs to be shared can and should be stored in a version control system.